FlexibleDecay: An automated calculator of scalar decay widths: Comparison with existing tools

 Systematic small differences exist between the various computations of the $h\to VV$ ($V=W,Z$) decay modes.
 For \HD\ and \FD\ the table presents calculations including double off\-/shell decays of the Higgs boson, even if $2 m_V > m_h > m_V$, as it matches more closely what is actually reported as the $\Gamma(h \to VV)$ width in the literature (corresponding to the default in both programs).
 In contrast, \spheno\ only includes single off-shell decays to gauge bosons.\footnote{As explained in \appref{sec:runtime_settings}, the behavior of \sarah\ can be reproduced in \FD by setting the flag \texttt{FlexibleDecay[4] = 1}.}

 In \figref{fig:SM_BRs_FD_vs_HXSWG_lowmass} we look at the SM Higgs branching ratios over the Higgs mass range $m_h \in [80,200]\unit{GeV}$ and compare to the results of the Higgs Cross Section Working Group, which were presented in Ref.\ \cite{Denner:2011mq}.
 As can be seen in the figure our results are in good agreement with Ref.\ \cite{Denner:2011mq} over most masses.
 However a notable difference is that our results contain noticeable kinks at thresholds associated with twice the $W$ and twice the $Z$ masses.
 This reflects our treatment of the off-shell Higgs decays.
-In principle these effects could also appear in the results of the Higgs Cross Section Working Group.
-However they have used \HD to obtain those results and \HD performs an interpolation between below and above the 2-body threshold.
-However we currently elect to show these results without smoothing as the kinks mark special regions that should be interpreted with care.
+The Higgs XSWG uses \texttt{Prophecy4f}~\cite{Bredenstein_2006,Bredenstein_2006_2,Bredenstein_2007} which computes the $W/Z \to 4f$ process therefore not exhibiting any thresholds.